UW-CTRL/AA548-spr2024/bite-size-notes/week-1-b-lyapunov-control.md

 * Internally stable
 * etc.

+Stability refers to the ability of a system to return to its desired state after experiencing a disturbance which ensures consistent operation, reliability and safety.
 Lyapunov is a powerful tool for assessing the stability of equilibrium points without solving the system's differential equations directly.
 It's widely used in control systems, robotics, and anywhere system stability is critical.

+## Importance of Stability [5]
+1. **Safety:** unstable systems can lead to dangerous situations such as an unstable nuclear reactor might experience temperature fluctuations that could lead to an explosion.
+2. **Quality Control:** Variability in the manufacturing process can lead to defects, stability ensures the products consistently meet quality standards.
+3. **Predictability:** Stable systems behave predictably, which enables better resource allocation and is crucial for scaling operations.
+4. **Cost and Efficincy:** Stable systems require less intervention, reducing downtime and maintenance costs.

+<ins>Examples of Systems that Benefit from Stability</ins>
+* **Aircraft Dynamics:** The control system stability is important in the aerospace sector for ensuring the stability of the aircraft, and missiles which helps in maintaining the desired performance with accurate output and stability of the flight.
+[5]
+* **Automotive:** In the automobile industry the stability of the control system is important in the stability of the electricity control (ESC), the anti-lock braking, and the high-accuracy active suspension system.
+[5]
+* **Automated Assembly Lines:** In robotics, an unstable arm can lead to imprecise movements, causing improper assembly and product damage.
+Implementing control mechanisms stabilizes the robotic arm, enhancing precision

 ## Definitions and Notation
-__Lyapunov Stability__ - an equilibrium point is stable if all system trajectories starting at nearby points stay nearby
+__Lyapunov Stability__ - an equilibrium point is stable if all system trajectories starting at nearby points stay nearby [2]

 Lyapunov functions must satisfy the following statements and conditions to be Lyapunov stable:

-**Lyapunov Functions (no control input)** \
+**Conditions Lyapunov Functions Must Satisfy (no control input) [1]** \
 &nbsp;&nbsp; Given a system $\dot{x} = f(x)$ and some region $D \subset R^n$ with $0 \in D$, then if there exists a continuous-differentiable function $V(x)$ such that:
 * $V(0) = 0 \rightarrow$ the function at the zero-state is zero
 * $V(x) > 0, \forall x \in D \ \backslash \ 0 \rightarrow$ the function must be greater than zero for all x in the domain except for the zero state